genesiscommunitysuccess/docs/docs/001_develop/03_client-capabilities/005_grids/002_entity-manager/docs/api/foundation-entity-management.entitymanagement.persistfiltermodelkey.md

 ## Remarks

-Default behaviour when unset is to not save the filter config.
-This value must be unique for each table in your app otherwise the persisted data will be corrupted.
+Default behaviour when unset is not to save the filter config.
+When set, this value must be unique for each table in your app, otherwise the persisted data will be corrupted.